-- We experience significant fluctuations in revenues and operating results caused by many factors, including: - · Changes in the demand for our software products and services and for the products and services of our competitors; - The introduction or enhancement of software products and services by us and by our competitors; - Market acceptance of our software products, enhancements and/or services; - · Delays in the introduction of software products, enhancements and/or services by us or by our competitors; - · Customer order deferrals in anticipation of upgrades and new software products; - · Changes in the lengths of sales cycles; - Changes in our pricing policies or those of our competitors; - Delays in software product implementation with customers; - · Change in the mix of distribution channels through which our software products are licensed; - Change in the mix of software products and services sold; - Change in the mix of international and North American revenues; - Changes in foreign currency exchange rates, London Inter-Bank Offered Rate (LIBOR) and other applicable interest rates (including the anticipated replacement of LIBOR as a benchmark rate); - Acquisitions and the integration of acquired businesses; - Restructuring charges taken in connection with any completed acquisition or otherwise; - Outcome and impact of tax audits and other contingencies; - Investor perception of our Company; - · Changes in earnings estimates by securities analysts and our ability to meet those estimates; - · Changes in laws and regulations affecting our business, including data privacy and cybersecurity laws and regulations; - · Changes in general economic and business conditions; and - Changes in general political developments, such as the impact of Brexit, changes to international trade policies and policies taken to stimulate or to preserve national economies.
+We experience significant fluctuations in revenues and operating results caused by many factors, including:

+- Impact of the ongoing COVID-19 pandemic and actual or potential resurgences on our business and on general economic and business conditions; - · Changes in the demand for our software products and services and for the products and services of our competitors; - The introduction or enhancement of software products and services by us and by our competitors; - Market acceptance of our software products, enhancements and/or services; - Delays in the introduction of software products, enhancements and/or services by us or by our competitors; - Customer order deferrals in anticipation of upgrades and new software products; - Changes in the lengths of sales cycles; - Changes in our pricing policies or those of our competitors; - · Delays in software product implementation with customers; - · Change in the mix of distribution channels through which our software products are licensed; - Change in the mix of software products and services sold; - Change in the mix of international and North American revenues;

+- Changes in foreign currency exchange rates, London Inter-Bank Offered Rate (LIBOR) and other applicable interest rates (including the anticipated replacement of LIBOR as a benchmark rate); - Acquisitions and the integration of acquired businesses; - · Restructuring charges taken in connection with any completed acquisition or otherwise; - · Outcome and impact of tax audits and other contingencies; - Investor perception of our Company; - Changes in earnings estimates by securities analysts and our ability to meet those estimates; - Changes in laws and regulations affecting our business, including data privacy and cybersecurity laws and regulations; - · Changes in general economic and business conditions, including the impact of the COVID-19 pandemic; and - Changes in general political developments, such as the impact of Brexit, changes to international trade policies and policies taken to stimulate or to preserve national economies.

 A general weakening of the global economy or a continued weakening of the economy in a particular region or economic or business uncertainty could result in the cancellation of or delay in customer purchases.
 A cancellation or deferral of even a small number of license sales or services or delays in the implementation of our software products could have a material adverse effect on our business, operating results and financial condition.
 As a result of the timing of software product and service introductions and the rapid evolution of our business as well as of the markets we serve, we cannot predict whether patterns or trends experienced in the past will continue.
 For these reasons, you should not rely upon period-to-period comparisons of our financial results to forecast future performance.
-Our revenues and operating results may vary significantly and this possible variance could materially reduce the market price of our Common Shares.
+Our revenues and operating results may vary significantly, and this possible variance could materially reduce the market price of our Common Shares.